GenericMappingTools/gmt/doc/rst/source/psscale.rst

 Notes
 -----

-When the CPT file is discrete and no illumination is specified, the color bar will be painted using polygons.
+When the CPT is discrete and no illumination is specified, the color bar will be painted using polygons.
 For all other cases we must paint with an image.
 Some color printers may give slightly different colors for the two methods given identical RGB values.